kjmj/data-viz-7-ways/README.md

 # chartist.js

 Chartist is a JavaScript library that lets you make responsive charts.
 While they don’t support scatter charts by default, there was a way to hack a line chart into a scatter plot.
 In order get color by manufacturer, I had to separate data for each manufacturer into its own series.
 They don’t support things like axis labels by default, but there are plugins that let you customize the charts some more.
 Overall, chartist was decent, but its documentation wasn’t the greatest.
+I could not figure out how to get a legend in chartist.

 ![chartist](img/chartist.png)